bitwarden/help/_articles/security/what-encryption-is-used.md

   - Javax.Crypto (Android, Oracle)
   - [BouncyCastle][bouncy] (Android)

-bitwarden **always** encrypts and/or hashes your data on your local device before it is every sent to the cloud servers for syncing.
+bitwarden **always** encrypts and/or hashes your data on your local device before it is ever sent to the cloud servers for syncing.
 The bitwarden servers are only used for storing encrypted data.
 It is not possible to get your unencrypted data from the bitwarden cloud servers.